 This past weekend, I was in my home reading alongside my older children — one of the great delights of my older daughters' entrance into middle childhood with its blessed ability to read independently — and I pulled one of Crystal's old books off the shelf: the late Kate Spade's Manners.
 As I often do with a new book, I started with an inspectional read, using my curiosity to guide me rather than the author's order.
 As you'll see, I quickly discovered some good reminders for teachers like me.

 In a time when civil discourse is marked by incivility, the important role of manners can't be under-estimated.
-Manners are the stuff of coexisting with all kinds of people — including people who hate your candidate and love the one you hate, or those folks who see the issue you care about most in exactly the opposite way as you do.
+Manners are the stuff of coexisting with all kinds of people — including people who hate your candidate and love the one they hate, or those folks who see the issue you care about most in exactly the opposite way as you do.

 But manners also matter, as productivity philosopher Peter Drucker writes, for managing our careers and lives.
 In “Managing Oneself,”* Drucker calls manners “the lubricating oil of an organization.”
 He goes on: